Kleadron/ComputerCraft-Legacy/README.md

 Computer recipe changed from glass pane to glass block.

 Multiplayer does not work yet, and a lot of multiplayer code was stripped out for simplicity but will be re-added back.

+Config is a mystery and I will have to figure it out.

 ## How to build
 You will need a working MCP v4.3 environment with modloader and modloadermp installed.